 Better soils are the basis for a reliable food source for our (ever) growing human population.
 Soils rich in life can withstand the extreme weather conditions driven by climate change.
 They use the soil’s ecosystem rather than work against it.
 The concept of better soil is an integral and systemic approach that looks at the big picture without ignoring the necessary components.
 It combines economic viability with sustainable practices, craftsmanship with respect for nature, and scientific research with a globally oriented approach to climate change.

-Soil as the largest CO2 Reservoir on Land
+Soil as the largest CO2-reservoir on land

-The most surprising benefit of better soil is the bonding (sequestration) of atmospheric carbon dioxide (CO2).
+The most surprising benefit of better soil is the fixation (sequestration) of atmospheric carbon dioxide (CO2).
 Carbon is stored in the soil through the constant interaction between the atmosphere, plants, and soil microorganisms.
 The four principles help facilitate this process, making soils as a carbon sink a real 'game changer' in the fight against climate change and for sustainable food production in agriculture.
 This links global action with local efforts.
 Ultimately, everyone can create better soil anywhere in the world.

 The 4 Principles